frasermarlow/singer-getting-started/README.md

 ```

 The next step is to run the Tap in ‘_discovery mode_’.
 What this means is that we are going to ask the Tap to connect to its source and figure out what data can be retrieved.
 This will allow us to generate a ‘_catalog_’ file with all the data that we can pull from – in this case – the Autopilot system.
 Once this catalog file is generated, we can tweak it to our purpose.
-Using ‘discovery’ is much easier than trying to write our catalog from scratch.
+Using ‘_discovery_’ is much easier than trying to write our catalog from scratch.
 So here is the command for doing this:

 `$ ~/.virtualenvs/tap-autopilot/bin/tap-autopilot --config ~/tap-autopilot-config/config.json --discover  > ~/tap-autopilot-config/catalog.json`